1zzowiebeha/1zzowiebeha/README.md

 Welcome to my Github.
 This is where I store my personal and academic projects.

-🌱 I'm currently learning HTML, and CSS.
+🌱 I'm currently learning HTML, CSS, Sass, and perhaps the javascript ecosystem..?

 💻 I've worked with C#, Django, Python, and PostgreSQL in my hobby projects.